hapijs/joi/API.md

     - `artifacts` - when `true`, artifacts are returned alongside the value (i.e. `{ value, artifacts }`).
 Defaults to `false`.
     - `warnings` - when `true`, warnings are returned alongside the value (i.e. `{ value, warning }`).
 Defaults to `false`.

 Returns a Promise that resolves into the validated value when the value is valid.
 If the value is valid and the `warnings` or `debug` options are set to `true`, returns an object `{ value, warning, debug }`.
 If validation fails, the promise rejects with the validation error.
+When `warnings` is `true`, warnings generated before the failure are available as `error.warning`.

 ```js
 const schema = Joi.object({